KRakeesh04/s1/README.md

-# sahithyan/utils
+# UOM E23 Semester 1

-utils is a community-driven, open-source project that aims to provide common utility functions and code snippets to be used in a copy-paste manner.
+My personal notes of Semester 1 of Engineering degree at University of Moratuwa.

 ## Prerequisites

 - Node (>= v18)
-- [Bun](https://bun.sh) (>= v1.1.5) as package manager and runtime
+- [Bun](https://bun.sh) (>= v1.1.7) as package manager and runtime

 ## Project Structure